vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/regular-expression-matching.md

 If the length of the input pattern is zero and the input string is &gt; zero, then our answer will always be False, so let's fill that in our 2d <code class="inline">dp</code> array and in place of <code class="inline">???</code> in skeleton code.
 </p>
 <p>
-With the above cases, our code becomes
+With the above cases, our code becomes as below.
 </p>
 <pre>
 <code class="language-java">